mysociety/alaveteli/customising/config.md

     <a name="public_body_list_fallback_to_default_locale"><code>PUBLIC_BODY_LIST_FALLBACK_TO_DEFAULT_LOCALE</code></a>
   </dt>
   <dd>
-     If only some of the public bodies have been translated into every available locale, you can allow a fallback to the default locale for listing of public bodies.
+     If you would like the public body list page to include bodies that have no translation in the current locale (but which do have a translation in the default locale), set this to true.
     <div class="more-info">
       <p>Example:</p>
       <ul>